jnozzi/cocoadev.com/markdown/StateBasedOnFrontMostDocumentOrFirstResponder.md

 Finds an object that can receive the message specified by the
 selector anAction.
 If anAction is NULL, nil is returned.
 If aTarget
-is nil, General/NSApp looks for an object that can respond to the message - that is, an object that implements a method matching anAction.
+is nil, NSApp looks for an object that can respond to the message - that is, an object that implements a method matching anAction.
 If
 aTarget is not nil, aTarget is returned.
 The search begins with the
 first responder of the key window.
 If the first responder does not
 handle the message, it tries the first responder's next responder and
 continues following next responder links up the responder chain.
 If
 none of the objects in the key window's responder chain can handle
-the message, General/NSApp asks the key window's delegate whether it can
+the message, NSApp asks the key window's delegate whether it can
 handle the message.
 If the delegate cannot handle the message and the main window is
-different from the key window, General/NSApp begins searching again with the
+different from the key window, NSApp begins searching again with the
 first responder in the main window.
 If objects in the main window
-cannot handle the message, General/NSApp tries the main window's delegate.
+cannot handle the message, NSApp tries the main window's delegate.
 If
-it cannot handle the message, General/NSApp asks itself.
-If General/NSApp doesn't
+it cannot handle the message, NSApp asks itself.
+If NSApp doesn't
 handle the message, it asks the application delegate.
 If there is no
 object capable of handling the message, nil is returned.
 See Also: -sendAction:to:from:, -tryToPerform:with:, - targetForAction:"